MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 - However, in the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)], page parts that contain cues are automatically grouped under a common **Activities** section, no matter where they are placed in the code.
 All other page parts are grouped under the **Business Assistance** section.
 Within **Activities** and **Business Assistance** sections, the parts will arrange according to the order in which they are defined in the page code.

 ## Development tips for overall page design

--   Do not apply grouping to parts in the content area because this prevents parts from flowing to fill the available space.
-This gives the best experience to users with different screen resolutions or those on mobile devices.
--   To achieve the best readability and discoverability, place Headlines first, followed by cues, and then the remaining parts.
--   You cannot add custom logic directly to a Role Center page code.
-Code is limited to defining navigation, actions, and parts.
-All other code is ignored.
--   Role Centers can be highly specialized, in the fact that all navigation, actions, and content is optional.
-For example, you could have a single part that fills the entire workspace.
+From the user’s perspective, the following are qualities of a well-designed list page does the following:

+-  Displays a single collection of entities or entries that the user needs for their work.
+-  Includes  page title that clearly identifies the collection and any specific view that is in effect.
+-  Places the most important columns first or enables a freeze column, so scrolling is not typically necessary.
+-  Accessible from relevant actions on the Role Center page.
+-  Includes one or two FactBoxes to give necessary statistics and quick access to related documents.
+-
 ## Design for all display targets
--   Role Center pages are also the primary entry point on mobile devices.
-Mobile devices will display the same content as the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)], but is presented in a different way to suit how users hold and interact with their mobile device.
+-   Mobile devices will display the same content as the [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)], but it is presented in different way to suit how users hold and interact with their mobile device.
 -   You can preview how your Role Center will look on mobile devices directly in Designer.
 -   Some limitations on mobile devices include the following:
-    -   On tablets, there is a limit on the number of cues that can be displayed.
-    -   On phones, there is a limit on the number of parts in the content area that can be displayed.
-    -   Role Center pages cannot be displayed when they are embedded in Outlook or SharePoint.
+    -

 ## See Also
 [AL Development Environment](devenv-reference-overview.md)